sparkgeo/python_gdal_workshop/Install_Anaconda.md

 ## Anaconda Configuration

 The Anaconda environment is made up of various packages.
 At times, you may need to install a package, or upgrade a package, or remove a package.
-All these task are done from the Anaconda prompt, using the `condo` command line interface.
+All these task are done from the Anaconda prompt, using the `conda` command line interface.
 For our work, we will need GDAL which is missing from the Anaconda distribution.
 So let's install it.